Josh Thomas (cornerback): Pre-draft

-At his Pro Day, Thomas (5-foot-10 5/8, 192 pounds) ran the 40-yard dash in 4.43 seconds, had a 40-inch vertical jump and a 10-8 broad jump, ran a 6.89 3-cone drill, and stood on his short shuttle time and bench-press repetitions.

 Dallas Cowboys (first stint)

-Thomas was selected in the fifth round (143rd overall) of the 2011 NFL Draft by the Dallas Cowboys.
+Thomas was selected in the fifth round (143rd overall) of the 2011 NFL draft by the Dallas Cowboys.
 Since 1969, Ed Ellis (125th pick in 1997) and Khalil Mack (5th pick in 2014) remain the only other Buffalo players selected sooner.
 He was waived on September 3.

 Carolina Panthers

 On September 4, 2011, he was claimed off the waivers by the Carolina Panthers.
-In 2012, he started the last 4 games, registered 24 tackles, 7 passes defensed (second on the team) and 7 special teams tackles.
+In 2012, he started the last 4 games, registered 24 tackles, 7 passes defended (second on the team) and 7 special teams tackles.

+On the third play of a game against the Miami Dolphins on November 24, 2013, Thomas intercepted a pass from Ryan Tannehill which was intended for Rishard Matthews.
+It would be the only interception of his professional career.
 In 2013, he played in 13 games (6 starts and 3 inactive) as part of a defensive unit that ranked second in the league in points allowed and total defense.
-He finished with 28 tackles, 2 passes defensed, 4 special teams tackles and one interception.
+He finished with 28 tackles, 2 passes defended, 4 special teams tackles and one interception.
 He was released on August 30, 2014.